rachelslaybaugh/MeetingNotes/2015-ndnca.md

   - they would like a larger research component, they have space to irradiate stuff
   - 1990 original criticality, US Air Force was original owner for F111 fwing fighter bomber to look at low-level corrosion, but then the cold war ended
   - UCD took it over for BNCT to make it the west coast source, which also did not pan out...still on McClellan air force base, which closed in 2000
-  - 2 MW stead state; the core is 6 ft below grade to protect it from airplanes
+  - 2 MW steady state; the core is 6 ft below grade to protect it from airplanes
   - purpose built for radiographing very large things
   - thermal flux ~3x10^5 - 4.3x10^6
   - they also do electronic radiation hardness testing for defense apps; fast neutron irradiation
   - lots of new work in defense analysis and launch stuff for NASA (heavy lift rockets)
   - research with Davis is with plant department - for diseases and issues that affect wine (basically)
   - also hydrogen fuel cell radiography
   - the upgrade to 2 MW was motivated by Si crystal doping, though that program has ended.
-They how run largely at 1 and 1.5 MW rather than 2 (which could be problematic for fuel integrity)
+    They now run largely at 1 and 1.5 MW rather than 2 (which could be problematic for fuel integrity)
   - slide with flux #s = 11
   - also have NAA, doing some SNM irradiation for LLNL
   - ability to pulse with SNM (pulse details on slide 14)
-  - 1 s xfer out of the pneumatic xfer system; ~30 minutes for sample removal out of core locations
+  - 1s xfer out of the pneumatic xfer system; ~30 minutes for sample removal out of core locations
   - MNRC has the broadest scope license in the US, so they can irradiate nearly anything
   - happy to get students involved

 3) Steven Grimes, Ohio U
-[1] *Comparison of Calculations of Neutron Cross Section son Deformed Nuclei Between Hauser-Feshback and Deformed Hauser-Feshbach Models*
+[1] *Comparison of Calculations of Neutron Cross Sections on Deformed Nuclei Between Hauser-Feshback and Deformed Hauser-Feshbach Models*

   - Hauser-Feshbach enforces spherical symmetry, even when you're trying to model a deformed nucleus.
     Some ppl have used deformed level data, but that's it
   - accuracy issues associated with the presence of isospins, though that differs
   - a new formulation was made that accounts for isospin to attempt to deal with this; need to invoke isospin mixing that does some conservation and then can match experiment
   - have a mu parameter that varies between 0 and 1 where each bound leads to some limit; experiments have show 0.3-0.7 as the useful value
   - this is about an analogous situation for K (for deformation)
   - K selection rules; rules associate with J (turns decays off that are not allowed in deformed basis that would be allowed in a spherical basis)
   - this matters in our ability to calculate U
   - calculations with this new idea are n + several isotopes (Er-168, W-183, W-182, Mg-25), and alpha on Ne-22 -> does not yet do fission
   - results are ratio of spherical HF compared to deformed HF; J state impact varies by state and energy in how off the spherical case is compared to this new theory
   - continuum effects are small, but average is 20-30% change; large J resolved states are universally reduced; small J states are enhanced b/c of the degeneracy that he covers
   - there is low sensitivity to K mixing; complete K mixing does not limit to traditional HF
   - next steps are adding fission
 He posits that this new model really needs to be used in evaluations and predictions; therefore EMPIRE and TALYS need these options